 GSA/Provost Office GuSH Grants:

-GuSH Research Funding provides small grants of $750 to graduate students for forwarding their research at Carnegie Mellon University.
-Grants are provided by the Graduate Student Assembly and the Provost's Office, and are managed by the Office of the Assistant Vice Provost for Graduate Education.
-GuSH funding is intended to be used against costs incurred in the completion of research required for a graduate degree at Carnegie Mellon.
+GuSH Research grants provide small grants of $750 to graduate students for forwarding their research at Carnegie Mellon University.
+Grants are provided by the Graduate Student Assembly and the Provost's Office, and are managed by the Graduate Education Office.
+GuSH grants are intended to be used against costs incurred in the completion of research required for a graduate degree at Carnegie Mellon.
 These funds are intended to be utilized by students whose personal or departmental resources have been exhausted.
-A graduate student is eligible for funding one time in each fiscal year (July 1 to June 30) they are a graduate student. **Links for the student application form and advisor support form are at the end of this page**
+A graduate student is eligible for one grant in each fiscal year (July 1 to June 30) they are a graduate student. **Links for the student application form and advisor support form are at the end of this page**

-In 2013-2014 Phi Kappa Phi is sponsoring a $750 PKP Graduate Student Research Grant Award for a PKP graduate student member.
+Phi Kappa Phi is sponsoring a $750 PKP Graduate Student Research Grant Award for a PKP graduate student member.
 Phi Kappa Phi is the oldest and largest honor society representing all academic disciplines.
 The chapter at Carnegie Mellon University has 20 graduate students and 30 undergraduate student members.
-Student applications will be managed through the GSA/Provost GuSH Funding process outlined below.
+Student applications will be managed through the GSA/Provost GuSH Grant process outlined below.